2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Collettey’s Cookies

 Collettey’s Cookies is the brainchild of Collette Divitto, an entrepreneur and baker with Down syndrome.
-The company employs people with disabilities, and Colette was recently featured for her work on the docuseries Born For Business on Peacock.
+Her company employs people with disabilities, and Colette was recently featured for her work on the docuseries Born For Business on Peacock.
 Her online shop offers cookies for humans (and dogs!) as well as other merchandise like books and apparel.

 Bitty & Beau's Coffee